 Who Are We?

-The MBI program is a science initiative that has enhanced the STEM education of more than 4,500 high school students in rural Southeast Georgia by bringing science, technology and math to the classroom, through an innovate program combining hands-on activities, contemporary scientists, and real-world relevancy.
+The STEMstars program is a science initiative that has enhanced the STEM education of more than 4,500 high school students in rural Southeast Georgia by bringing science, technology and math to the classroom, through an innovate program combining hands-on activities, contemporary scientists, and real-world relevancy.

 How Does the Initiative Bring All That to the Classroom?